mashupbots/socko/socko-docs/docs/guides/user_guide.markdown

 Isolating blocking operations to a thread pool means that other actors can continue processing without waiting for your actor's blocking operation to finish.

 The following code is taken from our file upload example application.
-Because `StaticFileProcessor` and `FileUploadProcessor` reads and writes lots of files, we have set them up to use a `PinnedDispatcher`.
+Because `StaticFileHandler` and `FileUploadHandler` reads and writes lots of files, we have set them up to use a `PinnedDispatcher`.
 Note that we have only allocated 5 threads to each processor.
 To scale, you will need to allocate more threads.